DataStax-Examples/crud-with-python-and-node/README.md

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://gitpod.io/#https://github.com/DataStax-Academy/workshop-crud-with-python-and-node/)
 ![version](https://img.shields.io/badge/version-0.0.1-blue)

 This example is based on the  *CRUD operations with NodeJS and Python with Astra* workshop, presented by the Developer Advocates.
 It walks you through the basics of connecting, updating and reading records from the powerful distributed NoSQL database Apache Cassandra.
-Execute CRUD operations against Astra either with Node.js or Python.
+Execute CRUD operations against Astra either with NodeJS or Python.

 Using Astra, the cloud based Cassandra-as-a-Service platform delivered by DataStax, we will cover the very first steps for every developer who wants to try to learn a new database: **CRUD operations.**